excid3/tailwindcss-stimulus-components/README.md

 </div>
 ```

-`data-modal-allow-background-close` may be set to `false` to disable
+- `data-modal-allow-background-close-value` may be set to `false` to disable
 closing the modal when a user clicks on the background.
 Defaults to
 `true`

-`data-modal-disable-backdrop` may be set to `true` to disable adding the
+- `data-modal-disable-backdrop` may be set to `true` to disable adding the
 modal's dark transparent backdrop.
 This is useful if you want to make a
 fullscreen modal.

-`data-modal-prevent-default-action-opening` may be set to `true` to prevent the
+- `data-modal-prevent-default-action-opening-value` may be set to `true` to prevent the
 default action from running when clicking the element (e.g. a link from opening)
 that opens the modal and set to `false` to allow it.
 Default: `true`.

-`data-modal-prevent-default-action-closing` may be set to `true` to prevent the
+- `data-modal-prevent-default-action-closing-value` may be set to `true` to prevent the
 default action from running when clicking the element (e.g. a link from opening)
 that closes the modal and set to `false` to allow it.
 Default: `true`.

-`data-modal-restore-scroll-value` may be set to `false` to disable
+- `data-modal-restore-scroll-value` may be set to `false` to disable
 restoring scroll position.

-`data-modal-backdrop-color-value` can be used to specify the color and transparency of the modal's backdrop by setting an rgba value.
+- `data-modal-backdrop-color-value` can be used to specify the color and transparency of the modal's backdrop by setting an rgba value.
 Default: `rgba(0, 0, 0, 0.8)`.

 ### Tabs